<< Back to Patient Education

 1) Bradyarrhythmias - these are any type of slow heart rhythm.
-This can involve an abnormality of the sinus node, the atrial tissue surrounding the sinus node, the AV node, or in the His-Purkinje system (see the Electrical Function of the Heart section).
+This can involve an abnormality of the sinus node, the atrial tissue surrounding the sinus node, the AV node, or in the His-Purkinje system (see Electrical Function of the Heart).

 2) Tachyarrhythmias - these are any type of fast heart rhythm.
 This group can be divided into two major categories:

 a) Supraventricular Tachycardias (SVT) - these are arrhythmias which either originate from the upper chambers of the heart (atria) or involve extra electrical pathways that connect the upper and lower chambers of the heart.
 Examples are atrial fibrillation, atrial tachycardia, AV node reentry tachycardia, and AV reentry tachycardia.

 b) Ventricular Tachyarrhythmias - these are arrhythmias that originate from the lower chambers of the heart (ventricles).
 There are two main types of ventricular tachyarrhythmias - ventricular tachycardia and ventricular fibrillation.

 Some arrhythmias can occur when there is a primary abnormality of the muscle of the heart (ie. atrial fibrillation, atrial tachycardia, ventricular tachycardia) or when the correct electrical situation occurs involving an extra electrical pathway present in the heart (i.e. AV node reentry tachycardia & AV reentry tachycardia).